NervanaSystems/ngraph-tf/README.md

 ## OS X Instructions

-The build and installation instructions are idential for Ubuntu 16.04 and US X.
+The build and installation instructions are idential for Ubuntu 16.04 and OS X.

 ### Running tests